Tasty Recipes for the Home Cook

 17. To Debeard Mussel:

-18. Method A—grab onto the beard, wiggle and pull.
+18. Method A—grab onto the beard, wiggle, and pull it towards the hinged end.
 Use a paper towel or a kitchen towel to help grasp if you have difficulty holding onto the beard.

 Notes: